msdkool/auditor/README.md

 ## GetUserName method

 By default the library will attempt to access the `IHttpContextAccessor` to fetch the identity of the person carrying out the action.
-The library allows you override that method is order to provide a custom GetUserName.
+The library allows you override that method in order to provide a custom GetUserName.

 ## Sample Code